jabolopes/bapel/designs/modules.md

 A module manages symbols.
 These symbols:
 * can be imported from other modules.
 * can be imported from implementation files.
-* can be locally declared by the current module file
+* can be locally declared by the current source file
-* can be locally defined by the current module file.
+* can be locally defined by the current source file.
-* can be locally declared & defined by the current module file.
+* can be locally declared & defined by the current source file.

 Symbols can also be exported.